julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 These herbs appear in midwives’ teas, postpartum baths, and long-term women’s tonics.
 They were used to **steady**, not override, the reproductive system.

+Some plants highlighted here — such as yarrow — are covered in broader healing context in **[Witchy Herbs for Healing: Ancient Plant Magic for Body and Spirit](/witchy-herbs-for-healing/)**.

 ---

 ### Nervous Endurance, Not Sedation